Electric Vehicle (EV) fleet management and EV fleet charging are two new terms that emerged with the electrification of companies’ fleets.

 Availability of charging infrastructure

-In the case of unplanned charging stops, real-time data on availability can be crucial for the successful execution of the task.
+In the case of unplanned charging stops, real-time data on availability can be crucial for successfully executing the task.

 Monitor driving style and Energy recovery